Vayu Sena Medal: History

 The Vayu Sena Medal was instituted on 26 January 1960 by the Government of India, with the approval of the President of India.
 Five other medals were instituted on the same day - the Vishisht Seva Medal series (Class I, Class II, Class III), Sainya Seva Medal, Videsh Seva Medal, Sena Medal and the Nao Sena Medal.

 Description

 Obverse: A four-armed silver star with the points shaped like lotus blooms.
 In the centre, the national emblem.
 Suspended by a straight bar suspender and normally named and dated on the edge.

 Reverse: A Himalayan Eagle with wings spread, and the legend, above and below, in Hindi "Vayu Sena Medal" or "Air Force / Medal".

 Ribbon: 30 mm, alternating 2 mm diagonal (lower left to upper right) stripes of grey and orange-saffron.
 The ribbon has an overall "woven" appearance.

 Examples of recipients

 To understand the award better, a sample recipient would be that of the second-award bar to Squadron Leader Harchand Singh Gill, Indian Air Force:

-"In October 1953, a composite column of Assam Rifles and a Civil Administrative party was attacked by armed Tagins and some officers and men were killed.
-Sqn-Ldr.
-H. S. Gill was in command of the detachment of Dakotas for the airlanding of troops.
-The work of airlanding personnel and supplies on the two small available landing grounds was difficult.
-Notwithstanding the difficulties Sqn.-Ldr.
-Gill with his keen enthusiasm, boundless energy and courage personally carried out the major portion of the landings at Doporijo.
-By his tireless work, the airlift which had appeared impossible, became a reality.
-He showed courage and devotion to duty of the highest order."

 Sqn-Ldr.
 H.S.
 Gill was born in Mullanpur, Punjab, India.
 He was born on 25 March 1925.